Model-based Percent of Completion for project controls

 Project PoC

-Project PoC = sum(top-level task PoC) / Number of top-level tasks
+Project PoC = sum(top-level item PoC) / Number of top-level items

-Subtasks are included inside their parent tasks before the top-level project result is calculated.
+Child items are included inside their parent items before the top-level project result is calculated.

 How the calculation works

-Admins define how much each type of work contributes to completion.
-The total category grade should not exceed 100%.
+Admins define how much each phase category contributes to completion.
+The total category weight should not exceed 100%.

 Relevant phases

-If a task does not include procurement, procurement is not treated as missing work for that item.
+If a work package does not require procurement, procurement is not treated as missing work for that item.

-A parent can be calculated from subtasks.
+A parent item can be calculated from child items.
 If it also has its own phase bars, the parent itself becomes an additional calculation unit.

 Project-level result